Healthcare, patient-facing, Price Transparency

 -Sen. Chuck Grassley, R-Iowa.
 One of the bill’s co-sponsors

-More people will decide to get medical care.
-According to a Harris Poll that was commissioned by Change Healthcare in July 2020, over half of consumers avoided care because they weren't sure what it would cost
+More people will seek medical care.
+According to a Harris Poll commissioned by Change Healthcare in July 2020, over half of consumers avoided care because they weren't sure what it would cost.

 Simple flowchart of the steps of Design Thinking

-Design thinking is great for high-level structure, but the specifics of each step are undefined.
-To supplement this framework, I used research methods from Goal Directed Design.
-Well-defined questions helped me establish context and business requirements.
-The steps are:
+Design thinking is great for high-level structure, but the specific activities of each step are undefined.
+To supplement this framework, I used the research phase from Goal-Directed Design.
+The tasks include well-defined questions that helped me establish context and business requirements.
+I conducted: